H. E. Hinton: Personal life

-Howard Hinton married Margaret Clark, a teacher and sister of Colin Clark, in 1938 and they had four children: Charlotte, who became a head teacher; James Hinton, who served as a professor of history at the University of Warwick; Geoffrey Hinton, who is a professor of computer science at the University of Toronto; and Teresa, who is a social policy researcher in Tasmania.
-Howard's father, George Hinton, was a mining engineer and botanist who managed a silver mine in Mexico and collected many new botanical specimens, some of which are in Kew gardens.
+Howard Hinton married Margaret Clark, a teacher and sister of Colin Clark, in 1938.
+They had four children: Charlotte, who became a head teacher; James Hinton, who served as a professor of history at the University of Warwick; Geoffrey Hinton, a Turing and Nobel laureate who is a University Professor Emeritus of the University of Toronto; and Teresa, who is a social policy researcher in Tasmania.

+Howard's father, George Hinton, was a mining engineer and botanist who managed a silver mine in Mexico and collected many new botanical specimens, some of which are in Kew Gardens.
 Howard Hinton's nephew, also called George Hinton, has a farm in Mexico and discovered a new genus of cacti, Geohintonia, that are named after him.

 Howard Hinton was a great-grandson of George Boole, the founder of mathematical logic.
-His cousins include Joan Hinton, one of the few women scientists at Los Alamos who later moved to Beijing, and William Hinton who wrote Fanshen, a book about the Chinese revolution which he observed firsthand while working for the United Nations in China in 1949.
-His grandfather, Charles Howard Hinton was a mathematician who worked on the concept of four-dimensional space and had to leave Victorian England when he was found guilty of bigamy.
+His cousins include Joan Hinton, one of the few women scientists at Los Alamos who later moved to Beijing, and William Hinton who wrote Fanshen, a book about the Chinese Communist Revolution which he observed firsthand while working for the United Nations in China in 1949.
+His grandfather, Charles Howard Hinton was a mathematician who worked on the concept of four-dimensional space, and had to leave Victorian England when he was found guilty of bigamy.